-Chris Warner is the founder and CEO of Earth Treks, Inc, which operates four full service indoor climbing centers as well as a rock and ice climbing school and international mountaineering guide service.
+Chris Warner is the founder and CEO of Earth Treks, Inc, which operates four full service indoor climbing centers as well as a rock and ice climbing school.
 An American Mountain Guides Association certified Alpine Guide, Chris has been teaching climbing since 1983.
 In addition to helping thousands learn the basics of the sport, he has guided throughout the United States, the Alps, Africa, the Andes of Peru, Ecuador and Argentina, and the Himalayas of Nepal and Tibet (including Everest).

 Climbing internationally since 1987, Chris has summited over one hundred and twenty times on peaks over 19,000 feet.
 He has been the leader of several private expeditions to the Himalaya and Karakorum.
 In the fall of 1989, his small party of three climbers succeeded in climbing a difficult new route (S. E. Ridge to E. Face) on Shivling (21,543 ft.), in the Gangotri region of India.
 Their epic, seven day, alpine style ascent was chronicled in his article, A Close Shave on Shivling, featured in the April 1991 edition of Climbing.
 In the winter of 1990, Chris and a partner forged a new route, alpine style, on the West Face of Ama Dablam (22,494 ft.).
 It took the team three and a half days and sixty roped pitches to climb the 5000 foot face.
 Mountain Magazine called this climb the hardest accomplished that season in the Himalaya.
 In the post monsoon season of 1999, Chris and his partner summited on Cho Oyu (26,902 ft./ 8,201 m.).
 In the Spring of 2000, Chris guided an international expedition to the North Ridge of Everest.
 They were forced to retreat after two summit bids were ended by blizzard conditions.
 In 2001, he successfully guided Everest’s North Ridge, on an expedition in which 14 people reached the summit.
 His rescue of other climbers on Everest was featured in the September 2001 issue of National Geographic Adventure.
 Later that year, he returned to Tibet and climbed Mt.
 Shishapangma (8,037 m.) via the South Face.
 His 34 hour ascent and descent of this technical 7000 foot tall face was the first time an American has completely soloed an 8000 meter peak.
 In 2002, as the armies of Pakistan and India gathered on the borders, Chris traveled to the Karakorum Range and attempted to climb both K2 and Broad Peak.
 Bad weather, extreme avalanche dangers and tragic accidents brought an unsuccessful conclusion to that expedition.
 That season no one summited K2, and two climbers lost their lives.